writethedocs/www/docs/blog/2023-conference-announcements.rst

 Write the Docs Atlantic
 -----------------------
-Write the Docs Atlantic is a new conference, similar to our virtual conferences from the last few years.
+Write the Docs Atlantic is a new conference, in the familiar format of our virtual conferences from the last few years.

 The schedule will run from the early afternoon to early evening in most European/African timezones, and from early morning to late afternoon in US East coast timezones.
 Of course, this being a virtual conference, attendees and speakers